7th-seed Virginia Tech upsets Duke, Coach K for ACC title

 Hokies coach Mike Young led his teams to five Southern Conference Tournament titles in 17 seasons at Wofford.
 It only took him three season to get his first with Virginia Tech.

-Meanwhile, Krzyzewski was denied his 16th ACC title in his 42nd and final season.
+Meanwhile, Krzyzewski was denied his 16th ACC title in his 42nd season.

 Duke didn't have a halftime lead in any of the games at Barclays Center.